 Is it safe to whiten my teeth?

--Strips: This is the quickest way to lighten teeth in a pinch and have been around for awhile.
+-Strips: This is the quickest way to lighten teeth in a pinch and has been around for a while.
 Sometimes they prove to be tricky to use because they don’t stay in place very well.
-The strips are an easy choice for those looking to quickly whitening for an event and can’t make it into the office.
+The strips are an easy choice for those looking to quickly whiten for an event and can’t make it into the office.

--In Office Whitening (ZOOM): Very recently we started to offer in office whitening through ZOOM.
+-In-Office Whitening (ZOOM): Very recently we started to offer in-office whitening through ZOOM.
 This is a product and technique offered by Phillips (makers of Sonicare).
-The ZOOM whitening is a 2 hour in office appointment.
-During your appointment, we’ll apply a whitening gel to the teeth that is then activated by a blue UV light.
+The ZOOM whitening is a 2-hour in-office appointment.
+During your appointment, we’ll apply a whitening gel to the teeth that are then activated by a blue UV light.
 ZOOM is the best option to get your teeth the lightest shade in the fastest amount of time.
 If you have time to plan before an event, this is the option to choose!

 Don’t Forget Good Homecare!

-Keeping up with good homecare will keep your teeth white naturally.
-Brushing twice per day with an electric toothbrush and flossing or using a water flosser daily will help prevent build up of plaque and stains that discolor teeth.
-It’s also a good idea to use a sensitive or high concentration fluoride toothpaste up to two weeks prior to whitening.
+Keeping up with good home care will keep your teeth white naturally.
+Brushing twice per day with an electric toothbrush and flossing or using a water flosser daily will help prevent the build-up of plaque and stains that discolor teeth.
+It’s also a good idea to use sensitive or high-concentration fluoride toothpaste up to two weeks before whitening.
 This can help with sensitivity due to whitening.

 Most commonly asked question.
-The longevity of your whitening results depend on your homecare (discussed above) and your daily habits.
-If you’re a habitual coffee drinker, it’s a safe bet that your teeth will stain faster than a non coffee drinker.
+The longevity of your whitening results depends on your home care (discussed above) and your daily habits.
+If you’re a habitual coffee drinker, it’s a safe bet that your teeth will stain faster than a non-coffee drinker.
 Similar outcomes can be expected if you frequently drink red wine or tea.
 Rinsing with water after consuming these beverages or consuming through a straw to prevent the staining liquids from flowing over teeth are just a couple of ways to help keep your pearly whites whiter longer.
-Ultimately, the better your homecare is and the less staining liquids you consume, the longer you can expect your results to last.
-Don’t be discouraged coffee drinkers, ZOOM whitening may work well in conjunction to maintaining with home trays more frequently.
+Ultimately, the better your homecare is and the fewer staining liquids you consume, the longer you can expect your results to last.
+Don’t be discouraged coffee drinkers, ZOOM whitening may work well in conjunction with maintaining home trays more frequently.